529 Account End of Year Planning: 5 Steps to Take

 Claim Your State Tax Deduction

 Many states allow you to claim a state tax deduction on contributions to a 529 plan annually.
-If you live in one of these states, make sure you know how much you contributed in 2023 so you are ready to claim the full amount you are eligible for when you do your taxes.
+If you live in one of these states, make sure you know how much you contributed this year so you are ready to claim the full amount you are eligible for when you do your taxes.

 For New Mexico residents, 100 percent of contributions to The Education Plan® are deductible from your state income taxes when funds are used to pay for qualified education expenses.